 What might a more student-centered learning environment look like?
-What if instead of imposing a universal curriculum onto children, they were instead provided with the resources needed to help them achieve their own self-selected goals?
-What if becoming a socially- and emotionally-intelligent human being was the primary goal of an educational approach, rather than being supplemental to knowledge acquisition?
+What if instead of imposing a universal curriculum onto children, they were provided with the resources needed to help them achieve their own self-selected goals?
+What if becoming a socially and emotionally intelligent human being was the primary goal of an educational approach, rather than supplemental to knowledge acquisition?

 Jeffrey Howard speaks with Tiersa McQueen, an unschooling and gentle parenting advocate of four children.
 Following her own experiences as a teacher and her children’s encounters with mass schooling, her family has embraced unschooling and gentle parenting.
 According to McQueen, these two philosophies go hand-in-hand, holding central the idea that children deserve full respect, greater autonomy, and tailored support as they learn how to thrive as young people—and eventually, as adults.

 Despite her advocacy for self-directed learning, she acknowledges that she isn’t completely opposed to schooling.
 It’s still an option for her kids should they choose it.
 However, as a Black parent, she is well aware of the school-to-prison pipeline and the reality that Black children are punished far more frequently and severely than other children in schooling environments.
 She expresses that she can’t wait for traditional schools to change in order for them to become safe and nurturing places for her children.